 Our English Literature course gives you lots of choice about what you read.
 It’s challenging and exciting and so we expect students to work independently and to think and talk about their reading.
 What’s more, English Literature is an excellent, academic qualification which provides a platform for further study in English-based subjects.
 In lessons, you will learn more than just how to make the grade.
 We pride ourselves on active, engaging lessons designed to equip you with the learning skills you need for university and beyond.
 We will provide you with stimulating experiences and support and challenge you to reach your full potential.
 It will never be dull!

-In Year 13 you will have the opportunity to tailor some aspects of the course to suit you.
+The A-Level course is comprised of a focus on ‘Love Through the Ages’ and the study of World War One literature.
+You will also have the opportunity to tailor some aspects of the course to suit you.
 The N.E.A. unit (or coursework unit) allows you to explore two texts from two different eras in an extended comparative study.

-There are two final exams at the end of Year 13; the first covers the Love Through the Ages unit studied in Year 12 and the second , the World War One unit covered in Year 13.
+There are two final exams at the end of Year 13; the first covers the Love Through the Ages unit and the second the World War One/Modern Identity unit.

 English Language is all about how we communicate with each other, in speech and writing.
 Through your studies, you will discover how our words shape our world and learn how to use the power of language for yourself.
 English Language is an excellent, academic qualification which provides a platform for further study in English-based subjects.